Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Conclusion

 \section{Conclusion}

-We tackled model misspecification in SBI by combining scarce real calibration data with abundant simulations.
-Our method builds a proposal posterior from both sources and refines it via flow matching, producing posterior estimates that are more accurate and better calibrated as compared to standard SBI baselines.
+We tackled model misspecification in SBI by combining scarce calibration data with abundant simulations.
+Our method builds a proposal posterior from both sources and refines it via flow matching, producing posterior estimates that are more accurate and better calibrated than standard SBI baselines.
 Importantly, our proposal is also computationally efficient, as it can leverage off-the-shelf SBI posterior distributions as proposals, requiring only lightweight refinement with calibration data.

+{To complement these experimental observations, It would be interesting to further investigate whether useful bounds could be derived to quantify the quality of our proposed correction and to possibly derive practical guidelines to set an effective calibration set size with respect to the task dimension and misspecification. }

 While severe misspecifications in high dimensions may still require larger calibration sets, our results show that even small amounts of real data can substantially improve inference quality.
 This highlights the promise of our framework as a practical and scalable way to bring SBI closer to real-world scientific applications, and opens exciting opportunities for richer proposal architectures, domain adaptation techniques, and deployment on large-scale simulators where misspecification is inevitable.